-- Open Chrome browser and visit chrome://flags
+- Open Chrome browser and visit chrome://flags.

-- Now from the drop-down option enable “Override software rendering list” for force hardware acceleration
+- Now from the drop-down option, enable “Override software rendering list” for force hardware acceleration

 - From the bottom right side of the screen click on the relaunch button.

 To check if the hardware acceleration is enabled visit chrome://gpu/.
-You’ll see almost all the options in the graphic feature status is hardware accelerated.
+You’ll see almost all the options in the graphic feature status are hardware accelerated.
 If it doesn’t work for you try updating your drivers to the latest version.